Beijing film festival aims for higher profile

-BEIJING (Reuters) - The fifth Beijing International Film Festival kicked off on Thursday with a new European chief adviser and a crop of heavyweight judges, who organizers hope will boost the event’s profile.
+BEIJING, April 16 (Reuters) - The fifth Beijing International Film Festival kicked off on Thursday with a new European chief adviser and a crop of heavyweight judges, who organisers hope will boost the event’s profile.

 At the opening ceremony in the Chinese capital, action movie star Arnold Schwarzenegger, scheduled to make a speech, walked the red carpet and greeted fans to loud cheers.

-The week-long event received a boost earlier this year when organizers appointed Marco Mueller, who previously headed the Venice and Rome Film Festivals, as chief adviser.
+The week-long event received a boost earlier this year when organisers appointed Marco Mueller, who previously headed the Venice and Rome Film Festivals, as chief adviser.

 A fluent Mandarin speaker, Mueller also produced the Academy Award-winning Bosnian film “No Man’s Land”, which won the “Best Foreign Language Film” category at the 2002 Oscars.